PazerOP/tf2_bot_detector/README.md

 This tool does not currently update automatically.
 Future releases may support that.
 For now, the latest release can always be found at https://github.com/PazerOP/tf2_bot_detector/releases/latest.
 New versions can simply be extracted over top of an existing version, overwriting all conflicting files.
 Your personal settings are stored in different files and will not be overwritten.

+### Customization

+Info about customizing the tool can be found here: https://github.com/PazerOP/tf2_bot_detector/wiki/Customization.

 ## Troubleshooting

 You can always visit the discord to get support or suggest new features: https://discord.gg/W8ZSh3Z